 The perfect pet doesn’t exi….
 Oh Wait, you have met the Labradoodle?
-This lovable hybrid is one of the best things to come out of Australia since vegemite.
-In 1989 the first Labradoodle was bred to create a ‘low-allergen’ dog for a Hawaiian blind woman whose husband had allergies.
-Since then they’ve become a fast favourite across Australian and indeed the world.
+This lovable hybrid is one of the best things to come out of Australia since Vegemite.
+In 1989, the first Labradoodle was bred to create a ‘low-allergen’ dog for a woman in Hawaii with impaired vision, whose husband also had allergies.
+Since then, they’ve become a fast favourite across Australian and indeed the world.
 The appeal of the breed is obvious – intelligent, friendly, hardy, willing to please and one hell of a looker.
-However, as with all dogs it pays to do some research into the breed.
-So, in this article we look beyond the ever wagging tail and that oh, so soft coat into some potential health concerns that can come as part of your Labradoodle.
+However, as with all dogs, it pays to do some research into the breed.
+So, in this article we look beyond the ever wagging tail and that oh so soft coat into some potential health concerns that can come as along with your Labradoodle.

 1. Ear Infections

 Labrador owners and Poodle owners can attest to their pets ears potential to cause problems.
-With the labradoodle being a mix of the two breeds it’s only sensical that they’d have the same potential.
+With the labradoodle being a mix of the two breeds, it’s only sensical that they’d have the similar issues.
 The floppy ears of the breed trap moisture in and will need to be regularly checked.
-As an owner keep your eyes open for a waxy discoloured, discharge and a bad smell.
-Regular cleaning is a must, Ear cleaning solutions can be found at your local pet store and should be part of your regular cleaning routine.
+As an owner, keep your eyes open for a waxy discoloured, discharge and a bad smell.
+Regular cleaning is a must–ear cleaning solutions can be found at your local pet store and should be part of your regular cleaning routine.
 If the problem persists veterinary intervention will be required.

 2. Hip and Elbow Dysplasia